itsmekartikgupta/kartik/README.md

 # Kartik Gupta's Personal Portfolio Site

 This repository contains the source code and files for Kartik Gupta's personal portfolio site.
-The site is built using HTML, CSS, and Flask, and it showcases Kartik's skills, projects, and experience.
+The site is built using HTML, CSS, and Flask, and it showcases my skills, projects, and experience.

 ## Site URL